wilcoxen-courses/e216-pzip/README.md

 Next we'll aggregate the data to average use by hour.

-1. Create a variable called `group_by_hour` that is equal to the result of calling the `.groupby()` method of `use_by_min` with the following list as the argument: `["mo","dy","hr"]` (be sure to note that the last element is the hour, not the year).
+1. Create a variable called `group_by_hour` that is equal to the result of calling the `.groupby()` method of `use_by_min` with the following list as the argument: `["mo","dy","hr"]`.
+Be sure to note that the last element is the hour, not the year.
 The resulting object groups all of the 1-minute records by the day and hour in which they occur.

 1. Create a variable called `minutes` that is equal to the result of calling the `.size()` method of `group_by_hour`.
-The result will be a series where the index indicates the hour and the value indicates the number of minutes found for that hour.
+The result will be a series where the index indicates the day and hour and the value indicates the number of 1-minute records found for that hour.

 1. Create a variable called `mean_use` that is equal to the result of calling the `.mean()` method of `group_by_hour` and then applying the `.round()` method with argument `3` to round the averages to 3 places.

 1. To illustrate how to detect and remove inconsistent data, we'll remove an hour that is recorded twice due to the end of daylight savings time.
 Create a variable called `fall_back` that is equal to `minutes > 60`.
 The result will be a series with `True` in each row that has more than 60 minutes and `False` in all other rows.
 There should be exactly one row with `True`: the hour when daylight savings ended and clocks were changed back by an hour.
 It has 120 minutes since it ends up being recorded twice.

-1. Print information about that row by printing `mean_use[fall_back]`, which will print all the rows where `fall_back` is `True`.
-This is an example of a Pandas feature known as "boolean selection": that is, selecting rows based on a set of `True` and `False` values.
+1. Print information about that row by printing `mean_use[fall_back]`, which will print any rows where `fall_back` is `True`.
+This is an example of a Pandas feature known as "boolean selection": that is, selecting rows based on a sequence of `True` and `False` values.
 Only rows where the value is not `False` or `0` are kept.

 1. Remove the daylight savings day by setting `mean_use` equal to the value of `mean_use[ fall_back == False ]`.
+Be sure to note that a double equals sign is needed for the test inside the square brackets.

 1. Sort the data by date and time by setting `mean_use` to the result of calling the `.sort_index()` method of `mean_use`.
 The records will be sorted by month, then day, and then hour.

-1. Write out the data to "usage.csv" by calling the `.to_csv()` method on `mean_use` with the argument `"usage.csv"`.
+1. Write out the data by calling the `.to_csv()` method of `mean_use` with the argument `"usage.csv"`.

 ### D. Analyzing the hourly data